How to File a Complaint if you are a victim or target

 The CCRT comprises a visible, high-level core (or “front-line”) team.
 It includes broad representation, and convenes ad hoc teams as the situation demands.

-- Vice Chancellor for Student Life, convener
+- Vice Chancellor for Student Life and Dean of Students, convener

 - Executive Vice Chancellor for Academic Affairs